 Vladimir Vieira (UFF)

-With the aim of fostering the debate on issues concerning aesthetics, beginning with its own polysemy, the International Congress proposes to address some of these aspects, independently or through possible dialogues between them.
+Aiming to foster debate on issues concerning the notion of “frontier” in aesthetics, the International Congress proposes to address some of these aspects, independently or through possible dialogues between them.